kth-ros-pkg/manipulation_dreambed_jumpstart/README.md

 ## What is the dreambed about?

 It is a software suite for grasping planning, validation, and execution.
-It was developed by Joshua Haustein from KTH Robotics Perception and Learning Laboratory, in the context of the European Project RobDREAM.
+It was developed by Joshua Haustein, a PhD student at KTH Robotics Perception and Learning Laboratory, in the context of the European Project RobDREAM.

 ## What can you find in this repository?